-A flare-up of gout symptoms can last a few days with proper treatment and up to a couple of weeks if left untreated.
+If left untreated, a flare-up of gout symptoms can last a few days with proper treatment and up to a few weeks.

 Gout is an inflammatory disease that causes flare-ups of symptoms that come and go.
 The time between flare-ups varies depending on the person and their response to treatment.